Skip to content

 163. Number of fatalities as a result of work-based accidents?

-2 - The company reports two fatalities as a result of work-based accidents in 2022.
+0 - The company reports zero fatalities in 2023.

 • Smallholders and suppliers Smallholders and suppliers